 The Purchase Agreement provides that the Company may issue an equivalent value in common shares of the Company at the 20-day volume-weighted average price in lieu of making the cash payments.
-In advance of the commitments due on September 1, 2022, Electra provided a notice of waiver of the requirements of the Option schedule on a temporary basis, to allow sufficient time for the Company and Electra to negotiate, finalize and execute a new agreement in respect of the Remaining Assets.
-The waiver is due to expire on December 1, 2022 unless Electra notifies the Company that that the waiver has been extended.
+Following the completion of the Initial Earn-In payment, the Company and Electra are negotiating the terms of a joint venture agreement for the joint exploration and development of the Remaining Assets.
+The Company is currently negotiating an amendment with Electra to extend the deadline of the work commitments.